DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 folder: mydoc
 ---

 To facilitate the DAFoam optimization, we developed a suite of Paraview-based Graphical User Interface (GUI) plugins called pvOptGUI.
 You can use the plugins to generate mesh, setup and run optimization, and visualize the optimization progress in Paraview.
 You can also use the plugins to generate the optimization configuration files, e.g., runScript.py, and then run it on an HPC.
 This GUI is currently in the beta version and has only one plugin (pvOptAirfoil) for airfoil aerodynamic optimization.

-## Installation
+The installation guide is as follows.
+The pvOptGUI package is essential and Docker is optional.

-### pvOptGUI
+## pvOptGUI

-#### Ubuntu 18.04/20.04
+### Ubuntu 18.04/20.04

 First, download the pre-compiled pvOptGUI package for your version of Ubuntu: [pvOptGUI_Ubuntu](https://github.com/DAFoam/files/releases/tag/pvOptGUI) and the airfoil aerodynamic optimization plugin [pvOptAirfoil_Ubuntu_latest.so](https://github.com/DAFoam/files/releases/tag/pvOptGUI)